Join Our Club!

 DO NOT MISS THIS OPPORTUNITY!

-Come to the meeting and talk to some of our Board and Committee members about our very popular fly tying class.
+Sign-up for these classes!
 This past year we had 20 members sign up for this great class!
-Classes run Oct-March the 3rd Thursday of the month at 7:00 PM and are structured for beginners to advanced.
-There is also an excellent salt-water fly tying class with Paul Dinice.
+Classes run Oct-March, the 3rd Thursday of the month at 7:00 PM and are structured for beginners to advanced.

 HFFA Membership Application